reactjs/react.dev/beta/src/content/blog/2023/03/16/introducing-react-dev.md

 Huge thanks to the folks who volunteered their time to participate in the alpha and beta testing program.
 Your enthusiasm and invaluable feedback helped us shape these docs.
 A special shout out to our beta tester, [Debbie O'Brien](https://twitter.com/debs_obrien), who gave a talk about her experience using the React docs at React Conf 2021.

 Finally, thanks to the React community for being the inspiration behind this effort.
-You are the reason we do this, and we hope that the new docs will be a valuable resource for you.
+You are the reason we do this, and we hope that the new docs will help you use React to build any user interface that you want.